ethereum/web3.py/docs/filters.rst

 .. py:method:: Filter.format_entry(entry)

-    Hook for subclasses to modify the format of the log entries this filter returns, or passes to it's callback functions.
+    Hook for subclasses to modify the format of the log entries this filter returns, or passes to its callback functions.

     By default this returns the ``entry`` parameter umodified.

 .. py:method:: Filter.is_valid_entry(entry)

-    Hook for subclasses to add additional programatic filtering.
+    Hook for subclasses to add additional programmatic filtering.
 The default implementation always returns ``True``.